vitordalbemcosta/vitordalbemcosta/README.md

 ### Hi you, welcome to my Github profile!
 My name is Vitor and I'm a... 👇

+- Currently working as a Frontend Developer for an amazing company called TeaPayment.
+The reason why this github has been slow on personal projects.

 - Full Stack Developer - Javascript (ES6), TypeScript, MongoDB, Express, React, NodeJS, HTML & CSS
 - Check all my projects and know more about myself here: https://vitordalbem.netlify.app/